 Betty could not look him in the eyes.
 “I know not, Father.
 She started yelling and twisting as if tormented.”

-“Whatever foolishness are you two are brewing should be gone by morning.”
+“Whatever foolishness you two are brewing should be gone by morning.”
 The Reverend returned to his bed, mumbling a prayer.

 Betty hoped he was correct, and laid back down next to Abigail.
 Her eyes were closed again and she was stiff.
-Betty slipped into her own fitfull sleep, but Abigail took no notice.
+Betty slipped into her own fitful sleep but Abigail took no notice.

 *

-Abigail woke to cold morning.
-Her eyes were tired and burning, as if she did not sleep.
-Her hair was a tangled mess under her, and her heart was still beating fast.
+Abigail woke to the cold morning.
+Her eyes were tired and burning as if she did not sleep.
+Her hair was a tangled mess under her and her heart was still beating fast.
 The coffin remained vivid in her mind, floating ominously in the water, clouding it.
-She pulled the blanket up to her chin, trying to ward off the frigid.
-She heard the fire in the hearth, but could not feel its warm tendrils moving over her body.
+She pulled the blanket up to her chin, trying to ward off the frigid cold.
+She heard the fire in the hearth but could not feel its warm tendrils moving over her body.
 A shiver raced through her.
-Ann was still asleep next to her, her small body providing some warmth, but not enough to reach the deep aching cold that now lived in Abigail’s bones.
+Betty was still asleep next to her, her small body providing some warmth, but not enough to reach the deep, aching cold that now lived in Abigail’s bones.
 She could not move, her eyes staring blankly at the ceiling.

 Betty woke, turning toward her.
-“Are you all right now.”
+“Are you all right now?”
 Her face was creased with worry and exhaustion.
 Abigail knew her cousin had been dreaming the same nightmares she had.

 She did not respond.
 Her mind was turning the image over again and again.
 What did it mean for her?
 Would it give her away?